-The fuel consumption of the W12 is slightly improved from the earlier model, but don't get your hopes up too high.
+The fuel consumption of the V8 is slightly improved from the earlier model, but don't get your hopes up too high.
 Based on the WLTP cycle, Bentley quotes a combined figure of 22.6mpg and 266g/km.
 For the W12 version, it's 20.5mpg and 314g/km.
-Helping both units in this regard is the usual engine stop-start system and a coasting feature that sees the engine disconnected from the drivetrain and 'resting' at cruising speeds.
-In addition, Bentley's Variable Displacement system shuts down half the engine under low to mid-throttle driving conditions so that most of the time when commuting, your W12-engined Continental GT Convertible will actually be running as a V6.
+Helping both units in this regard is the usual stop-start system and a coasting feature that sees the engine disconnected from the drivetrain and 'resting' at cruising speeds.
+In addition, Bentley's Variable Displacement system shuts down half the engine under low to mid-throttle driving conditions so that most of the time when commuting, your Continental GT Convertible will actually be running on half its cylinders.
 Electric power steering also helps with efficiency, drawing from the car only when steering lock is used.
 At the end of the day though, all of this can only make so much of a difference to a car of this weight and capacity.
 Though the brand has trimmed 100kgs from the GT's kerb weight this time round, this car still weighs well over two tonnes.
-If you feel the need to do better, then you'll want to talk to your dealer about the alternative V8 engine - but that's not massively more efficient.

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.